 We’re exploring the majestic vocal range of Bill Withers, the iconic singer-songwriter and musician whose legacy is firmly imprinted on the soul and R&B genre.

-Withers, the iconic singer of legendary songs like ‘Lean On Me’ and ‘Lovely Day’, passed away at age 81 following heart complications.
+Withers, the iconic singer of legendary songs like ‘Lean On Me’ and ‘Lovely Day’, passed away at age 81 following heart complications in 2020.
 The three-time Grammy Award winner died on Monday in Los Angeles.

 Associated Press shared the family’s statement: “We are devastated by the loss of our beloved, devoted husband and father.
 A solitary man with a heart driven to connect to the world at large, with his poetry and music, he spoke honestly to people and connected them to each other.”

 “As private a life as he lived close to intimate family and friends, his music forever belongs to the world.
 In this difficult time, we pray his music offers comfort and entertainment as fans hold tight to loved ones.”

 After a prolific decade of recording music throughout the 1970s, his songs remain a major influence on R&B despite making the decision to step away from the public and stop recording in 1985.
 One such track, 1972 effort ‘Lean On Me’, is widely regarded as one of the greatest songs of all time.

 Withers, who wrote and recorded the track in the early 1970s, released it as the first single from his second album, Still Bill, and it propelled him to critical and commercial success.
 Reflecting on the song later in his life, the musician explained that his childhood and being raised in the coal mining town of Slab Fork, West Virginia, was the direct inspiration.